Mavis Eccleston: 'Powerful' ITV drama tackles a 'heartbreaking' assisted dying case that saw a woman charged with murder

 Not only have Mavis Eccleston and her family given Lang and ITV their blessing, but they’ve made themselves available to the production team.

-“When I first read about Mavis and Dennis in 2018, I was struck by the extraordinary love at its heart and the profound injustice their family endured,” Brittney said.
+Executive producer Tom Brittney, who worked on Grantchester, said: “When I first read about Mavis and Dennis in 2018, I was struck by the extraordinary love at its heart and the profound injustice their family endured.

 “I felt their story, told with care and humanity, could be a powerful drama and a worthy contribution to a debate that remains urgent and deeply complex.
 Having worked with ITV, I knew they’d be the perfect home as an institution that champions powerful, social justice stories.”